 And perhaps you need to think through if Amazon is your future partner or competitor?

-If you want to learn more about how to create a customer centric strategy for your business and hit the button below to chat with me.
+If you want to learn more about how to create a customer centric strategy for your business, then hit the button below to chat with me.